eli64s/readme-ai/docs/contributing.md

 ## License

 By contributing to our project, you agree to license your contributions under the project's open source license.
-The project's license can be found in the [LICENSE](./LICENSE.md) file.
+The project's license can be found in the [LICENSE](https://github.com/eli64s/readme-ai/blob/main/LICENSE)

 Thank you for contributing to our project!

+---